-The educational system in the last few decades was founded by an assumption that learning is always followed by teaching, which means that education was a simply process of transferring knowledge from a higher authority down to the students(Douglas Thomas and John Seely Brown, 2011). to make it more concrete, Douglas and John added that, in traditional education with teaching-based approach, it seemed to be reasonable to force students to learn as much as possible during the shortest period and students’ real demands and feedback are of little importance, therefore, under such educational setting that emphasis on what tasks they should finish and what they should achieve to prove results of educating, standards were set to achieve the ultimate goal and to assess students’ academic achievements.
+The educational system in the last few decades was founded by an assumption that learning is always followed by teaching, which means that education is a simply process of transferring knowledge from a higher authority down to the students(Douglas Thomas and John Seely Brown, 2011).
+To make it more concrete, Thomas and Brown added that, for traditional education with teaching-based approaches, it seemed to be reasonable to force students to learn as much as possible within the shortest period instead of considering students’ real demands and feedback.
+Therefore, based on the educational system that only focus on quantitive education purposes and certain fixed outcomes students should achieve, standards were set to fulfill the ultimate goal and to assess students’ academic achievements.
 However, the traditional routine is gradually turned to be inappropriate and insufficient to define education in the twenty-first century due to the rapid change of the learning environment.
-The traditional focus more on passively accepting when changes come.
-Rather, the new gives positive feedback spontaneously according to circumstances and even creating something new based on what currently obtained.
-In addition, instead of receiving given information to digest on one’s own toughly and simply give a response like “copy that”, however, the new module of education internet age advocates and encourages thinking critically by keeping questioning, neither accept what is given without thinking nor rudely refuse new things by denying without showing any interest, resulting in more achievements in the questioning process.
-In other words, critical thinking is crucial in pushing innovation as ideas are created by exploring.
+The traditional on focus more on passively accepting when changes come.
+Rather, the new one gives positive feedback spontaneously according to circumstances and even creating something new according to what currently obtained.
+In other words, instead of receiving given information to digest on one’s own toughly and simply give a response like “copy that”, however, the new module of education in the internet age advocates and encourages thinking critically by keeping questioning, neither simply accepting given information without thinking nor rudely refusing new things without showing any interest, resulting in more fruitful achievements during the questioning process.
+To put it forward, critical thinking plays a crucial role in pushing innovation because new ideas are created by exploring and challenging exist things.

-From a progressive perspective, Douglas and John have developed an idea the we should keep a open mind to embrace changes under a changing environment that has imposed evident influences on both domains of education and technology.
-As we have stepped into the internet age, with the increasingly generalization of getting access to the internet through electronic devices with internet connections, resourceful online materials are attainable in flexible ways that it is not necessary to define learning as standardized or measurable.
-In the case of education, computer-based learning is becoming more and more accepted as its versatile functions in contemporary learning.
-To be specific, the more and more widely use of multiple media in education refers to a general trend of how development of teaching and learning has already changed and it will be like from a sight of development in the internet age.
-With a prospect In the new teaching module, teachers will no longer need to prepare everything in detail on the knowledge basis.
-Instead, the only striking part of education is that they are more preferable to focus on interactions with students by encouraging students to work independently to foster their self-learning awareness and abilities as well as strong passion for highly participating the class to collaboratively with others as a team.
+From a progressive perspective, Thomas and Brown have developed an idea the we should keep a open mind to embrace changes under a changing environment that has imposed evident influences on both domains of education and technology.
+As we are living in an internet age with information explosions and the increasingly generalization of getting access to the internet through electronic devices, resourceful online materials are attainable in flexible ways, making it seemingly unnecessary to define learning as something standardized or measurable.
+In the case of education, for the general public, computer-based learning is becoming more and more acceptable as its versatile functions in contemporary learning.
+To be specific, the widely use of multiple media in education refers to a general trend of how the development of teaching and learning has already changed and what it will possible be like in the future from a sight of changing under the internet age background.
+From a prospect in the new teaching module, teachers will no longer need to prepare everything in detail on the knowledge basis.
+Instead, the only striking part of education is that they are more likely to focus on interactions with students by encouraging students to work independently to foster their self-learning awareness and abilities, and to strengthen their passions for participation by collaborating with others as a team.

-In addition to the framework of learning mentioned above in the new era, according to metaphors of learning that was firstly come up with by Anna Sfard(1998), who has developed AM(acquisition metaphor) and PM(participation metaphor), being bounded to contemporary educational research to push new boundaries to illustrate the nature of learning.
-Anna has also claimed that learning is deemed as an action of acquiring something by comparing the definition on Collins English Dictionary that goes “the act of gaining knowledge”, which has always been right but had been misunderstood by learners and educators for a period.
-And concept is something amendable and abstract that constitutes knowledge and can be enriched and enhanced gradually.
-Therefore, our mind needs to be fulfilled with materials like a container and the materials make us who we are, Anna added.
-The acquisition, internalization and accumulation of knowledge can be of great help in making learners become the owners of knowledge rather than slaves with teachers’ proper guidance and cultivation.
-Being flexible and abstract, unlike a concrete apple, acquired knowledge can be shared with others and can be enhanced during the processing of exchanging ideas.
-And finally, achievements be examined by putting learned knowledge into the real world, and based on the process of concept development and knowledge acquisition, Anna has come with the concept “acquisition metaphor”.
+In addition to the framework of learning in the new age mentioned above, according to some metaphors of learning that were firstly come up with by Anna Sfard(1998), AM(acquisition metaphor) and PM(participation metaphor) are bounded to contemporary educational research in pushing new boundaries to illustrate the nature of learning.
+Sfard also has claimed that learning is deemed as an action of acquiring something by comparing the definition on Collins English Dictionary that goes “the act of gaining knowledge”.
+There is no doubt that the definition on dictionary has always been right but been misunderstood by learners and educators for a rather long period.
+Besides, concept is something amendable and abstract that constitutes knowledge and thus can be enriched and enhanced gradually.
+Therefore, our mind needs to be fulfilled with materials like a container and the materials make us who we are, Sfard added.
+The acquisition, internalization and accumulation of knowledge can be of great help in making learners become the owners of knowledge rather than slaves under teachers’ proper guidance and cultivation.
+Being flexible and abstract, unlike a concrete apple, acquired knowledge can be shared with others and can be greatly enhanced during the processing of exchanging ideas.
+And finally, achievements be examined by putting learned knowledge into the real world, and based on the process of concept development and knowledge acquisition, Sfard has come with the concept “acquisition metaphor”.

-Knowledge does not only come with a world automatically or in individual minds, but remains to be a key role of participation in cultural practices (Brown, Collins, & Duguid, 1989; Lave, 1988; Lave & Wenger, 1991, cited by Lipponen, L., Hakkarainen, K., &Paavola, S., 2004).
-The acquisition metaphor is so natural to us that we can be hardly visible without an alternative metaphor.
-However, another metaphor that refers to participation overweight self accumulation was developed by Anna.
-To put it differently, participation focus on being involved in a whole better group in the learning process to create a sense like “one for all, all for one”.
+However, knowledge does not only come with a world automatically or in individual minds, but also remains to be a key role of participation in cultural practices (Brown, Collins, & Duguid, 1989; Lave, 1988; Lave & Wenger, 1991, cited by Lipponen, L., Hakkarainen, K., &Paavola, S., 2004).
+The acquisition metaphor is so natural to us that we can hardly notice it without an alternative metaphor.
+However, another metaphor that refers to participation overweight self accumulation has been developed by Sfard.
+To put it differently, the participation metaphor focus on being involved better in a whole group in the learning process with a sense like “one for all, all for one”.
 AM provides an insightful exploration in learning while PM stresses the close relationship between individual and the group.
-Since we have figured out crystal clear differences between AM and PM, what is the relationships between them?
-To discuss them separately, AM imposes an overt drawback that it can easily lead to misunderstanding in beliefs of learning without being controlled.
+Since we have figured out crystal clear differences between AM and PM, what are the relationships between them?
+To discuss them separately, AM imposes an overt drawback that it can easily lead to misunderstanding in beliefs of learning without being controlled properly.
 In other words, if we want to explore something new on the basis of knowledge that is already exist, it will be impossible to innovate by learning inherently.
-By contrast, solely PM is seemingly helpful to narrow the gaps that AM exposes, however, taking existing knowledge for granted without fully consideration and making selections objectively is never an ultimate solution, it is just an escape by leaving alone all the vexing problems.
+By contrast, solely PM is seemingly helpful to narrow the gaps that AM exposes.
+However, taking existing knowledge for granted without fully consideration and making selections objectively is never an ultimate solution, it is just an escape by leaving alone all the vexing problems.
 Therefore, we can draw a conclusion that the two metaphors are complementary to some extend and it will be dangerous to apply only one metaphor in learning.

 CSCL in Contemporary Learning